prescriptiveanalytics/SCR-Benchmark-SCPR/README.md

 ## Shape-constrained polynomial regression (SCPR)
-The hyperparameters of SCPR are the total degree-$d$ of the polynomial, $\lambda$, to determine the strength of regularization, and $\alpha$ to balance the 1-norm and the 2-norm penalties.
+The hyperparameters of SCPR are the total degree- $d$ of the polynomial, $\lambda$, to determine the strength of regularization, and $\alpha$ to balance the 1-norm and the 2-norm penalties.
 We solve the semidefinite programming problem using the commercial solver [Mosek](https://www.mosek.com).
 Cf. [Hall](http://arks.princeton.edu/ark:/88435/dsp014m90dz20p) for a detailed mathematical description of SCPR.